aleph2c/miros/doc/patterns.rst

 70-100                        670-1500
 ============================  =========================================

+All of the pistons have to fire at the same time and they can only fire if the above criteria are met.

 Let's design the system.
-First we will need to fake out the temperature and composite transducer readings.
+First we will need to fake-out the temperature and composite transducer readings.
 This can be done with an infinite impulse response filter and a random number generator using a flat distribution.